To book Chrissie Wellington OBE please contact your JLA Agent.

-Chrissie planned to be a lawyer after university but a period of travelling made her realise that she was more interested in development.
-Two years later she began an MA and then began her career at DEFRA, as an advisor on international development policy.
-During her time as a civil servant Chrissie began to run more regularly and completed a marathon for the charity she volunteered at.
-The training schedule appealed to her and, after some setbacks - including being hit by a car, she got involved in triathlon.
-After working in Whitehall, then in Nepal, for a Nepalese NGO, she returned to the UK and decided to become a professional athlete at the relatively late age of 30.
-Within five years she has been crowned World Ironman Champion four times, and was one of only three women to have achieved three consecutive victories at the Ironman World Championships.
+Chrissie planned to be a lawyer after university but a period of travelling saw her realise that she was more interested in international development.
+She undertook a career at the Department for Environment, Food & Rural Affairs, as an advisor on international development policy.
+During her time as a civil servant Chrissie was running as a hobby, which led to completing a marathon and then, after some setbacks, including being hit by a car, she became involved in triathlon.
+After working in Whitehall, then in Nepal for a Nepalese NGO, she returned to the UK and decided to become a professional athlete at the relatively late age of 30.
+Within five years she had been crowned World Ironman Champion four times, and was one of only three women to have achieved three consecutive victories at the Ironman World Championships.

 © Copyright 2021 JLA.
 All rights reserved.